 The processes used to research and analyse the companies that our Food & Agriculture Opportunities fund may invest in have also been reviewed and enhanced as have those in place to determine when the time is right to sell an investment.
 Processes have been further evolved to consider companies that the fund does not invest in, but are significant constituents of the food & agriculture investment universe, seeking to challenge the investment rationale for not owning alternative ideas.
+These changes made in 2023 and beginning of 2024 should positively impact performance in the future.

-Sarasin has in place an internal committee for assessing the investment performance of funds and reporting to the Board if investment performance fails to meet certain criteria.
-We, and Sarasin's internal committee, will however continue to monitor this closely.
+Sarasin has in place an internal committee for assessing the investment performance of fund's and reporting to the Board if investment performance fails to meet certain criteria.
+We, and Sarasin's internal committee, will however continue monitor this closely.